-The objectives of Master of Education in School Counseling are to;
+Master of Education in School Counseling with 30 credits Graduation Requirement

 - Provide students with knowledge of learning theories and human development across lifespan.